Human Genomics Research Has A Diversity Problem

 Imagine our genome as a long line of about 3 billion base pairs, the letters that make up our genetic code.
 A researcher can use genetic markers, present in most people, to orient herself.
 These markers pop up at somewhat regular intervals across the whole line of letters.

 Our researcher can then conduct what's known as a genome wide association study or GWAS, where she sequences these genetic markers in thousands of people, some portion of whom have a given disease.
-To hone in on disease-causing genes, she looks for markers that keep popping up in people with the disease.
+To home in on disease-causing genes, she looks for markers that keep popping up in people with the disease.
 If a marker is strongly associated with presence of the disease, the researcher infers that a disease gene must be nearby.

 This conclusion is possible because letters that are close together tend to be linked and inherited as a block that is passed down the generations.
 The blocks can vary in size, but in general if a marker is associated with a disease, geneticists assume the disease-causing gene is in the same block.

 But the authors of this analysis argue that inference can be faulty when comparing markers across different ethnic populations for two reasons.
-One is that the genes themselves may have changed, either through selection or random drift, in different populations.
+One is that the genes themselves may have changed, either through selection or random chance, in different populations.

 For example, Tishkoff cites a gene that's strongly associated with non-diabetic kidney disease.
 This condition is rare among Europeans, but more common among West Africans.
 Researchers pinpointed two mutations in a gene that seems to be associated with this disease, and further research suggested that this gene appears at higher frequency in West African populations because it confers some protection against sleeping sickness.
 Tishkoff says that if we'd only considered European variation, we'd have missed this example of how disease-causing genes can also be beneficial in some environments.